Japanese Cottage and Mainstream Outdoor Brands

 11. finetrack

-Established in Kobe in 2004 finetrack is known for its water repellent, “Drylayer” technology, heat insulating mid layers and shells.
+Established in Kobe in 2004, Finetrack is known for its water repellent “Drylayer” technology, heat insulating mid layers, and outer shells.
 Their mission is to create products that can be used for a variety of outdoor sports.
-Stand out products include the KAMINA one and two-person dome tents that are both compact and lightweight.
-They also produce a high-quality tarp reinforced with Dyneema around the edges which helps stop it from sagging in the wet.
+Standout products include the KAMINA one and two-person dome tents, which are both compact and lightweight.
+They also produce a high-quality tarp reinforced with Dyneema around the edges, which helps stop it from sagging in the wet.

 ICON: KAMINA DOME 1